brush7/bin-interview-all/README.md

 # bin-interview-all
-Collect all the interviewer to interview experience
+Collect all about bin searity the  interviewer to interview experience